tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 (such as "80") or inclusive ranges of ports.
 For example "1024-2048" matches all ports from 1024 to 2048, including the 1024 and 1028.

-Note that clients with limited resources MAY not be able to process and utilize all entries of an excessively long list.
-In the case if the provided list is too long for a given client, it SHOULD process as many records from the beginning of `matchDomains`, `matchSubnets` and `matchPorts` lists.
-These lists SHOULD be sorted with the most important elements placed at the start of the list.
-If a client cannot consume all the entries in `excludedDomains` or `excludedIPs` it SHOULD NOT use given proxy configuration to avoid sending traffic that the proxy cannot process.

 ## Example

 Given a proxy URI template "https://proxy.example.org/masque{?target_host,target_port}",